Skip to main content

 When Does Exclusion Become Bullying?

-Not all exclusion is bullying, and it is important to understand the distinction.
-Children naturally gravitate toward some peers over others, and not being invited to every event is a normal part of social life.
-Research on childhood social status distinguishes between children who are “neglected” (overlooked by peers) and those who are “rejected” (actively disliked)—a critical distinction first mapped by Coie and Dodge (Coie & Dodge, 1983, Developmental Psychology, 19(4), 557–570, DOI: 10.1037/0012-1649.19.4.557).
+Not all exclusion is bullying, and it is important to understand the difference.
+Children naturally gravitate toward some kids over others, and not being invited to every event is a normal part of growing up.
+Research on childhood social dynamics distinguishes between children who are overlooked by peers and those who are actively disliked—an important distinction first mapped by Coie and Dodge (Coie & Dodge, 1983, Developmental Psychology, 19(4), 557–570, DOI: 10.1037/0012-1649.19.4.557).
 Bullying, however, involves repeated, intentional behavior aimed at causing harm, often with a power imbalance.

 Exclusion has crossed into bullying when: